 Dr. David Heber, M.D., PhD, FACP, FASN-Chairman, Herbalife Nutrition Institute

-The new corona virus for 2019, also known as COVID-19, has taken the world by surprise with its highly contagious nature and mortality.
-Relatively unknown until the outbreak, the virus reached almost every part of the world.
+The new 2019 corona virus, also known as COVID-19, has taken the world by surprise with its highly contagious nature and lethality.
+Relatively unknown until the outbreak, the virus has reached almost every part of the world.

-Most worryingly, although we know that COVID-19 is part of a large family of viruses, including Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV), there are many features of this virus. which we are about to reveal, such as the dynamics of transmission.
-According to the World Health Organization (WHO), it could take up to 18 months for the first vaccines against COVID-19 to be publicly available.
+Most worryingly, although we know that COVID-19 is part of a large family of viruses that includes Middle East Respiratory Syndrome (MERS-CoV) and Severe Acute Respiratory Syndrome (SARS-CoV), there are many traits of this virus, which we are about to reveal, such as transmission dynamics.

-Only an approved medicine can treat or prevent the transmission of COVID-19 and other diseases.
-The lack of vaccine leaves us with only practical prevention measures, such as maintaining proper hygiene, wearing a mask if necessary, or maintaining social distance.
-It would also be helpful to keep our body strong so that our immune system can function well.
+Only an approved drug can treat or prevent the transmission of COVID-19 and other diseases.
+The lack of a vaccine leaves us with only practical prevention measures, such as maintaining proper hygiene, wearing a mask when necessary, or maintaining social distance.
+It would also be helpful to keep our bodies strong so that our immune systems function well.

-After all, our immune system is one of the most effective forms of protection against viral infections.
-There are two categories of immune functions in everyone’s body – innate immunity, which prevents diseases from entering the body, and adaptive immunity, which eliminates or prevents the growth of pathogens such as viruses and bacteria in our body.
+After all, our immune system is one of the most effective forms of defense against viral infections.
+There are two categories of immune functions in everyone’s body – innate immunity, which prevents diseases from entering the body, and adaptive immunity, which eliminates or prevents the growth of pathogens, such as viruses and bacteria, in our body.

 How nutrition affects the body’s immune system

 To understand how nutrition and diet affect a person’s immune system, we need to delve into the role of epigenetics, the science of the biological mechanisms that turn our genes on and off.